 As we said above, the Corbyn leadership was initially for Remain (Remain and Reform), but it accepted the Brexit result after the referendum.
 It thenformulated the idea that, from outside the EU, Labour would seek re-entry into the European Customs Union and Single Market on new terms.
 Jeremy Corbyn says that he will demand, as part of the new terms, that the democratic liberties be restored, respected and enlarged, along with working class rights and environmental protections.
 All this being absent from the Theresa May’s preliminary accord.

 Remain in the UK’s nations and parties :

-The Remain vote was stronger in the large towns (like London) than in many surrounding regions.
+The Remain vote was stronger in the large towns and cities (like London) than in many surrounding regions.
 Remain was the general result in Scotland and Northern Ireland, perhaps to keep apart from ‘English’ tutelage?
 The Scottish nationalist leader Nicola Sturgeon threatens to organise, should Brexit come to pass, a referendum in Scotland to seek the independence of this nation from the UK.
-In Northern Ireland, Sinn Fein has recently declared that in that case also, it will use clauses in the Good Friday Agreement and work towards a referendum for the reunification of Ireland.
+In Northern Ireland, Sinn Fein has recently declared that it will use clauses in the Good Friday Agreement to work towards a referendum for the reunification of Ireland.